AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 	**2|** Click on the |button_contribute_locked| next to the record name to access the Privileges dialog.

-	**3|** To make publicly viewable, tick the ‘Set all privileges’ box next to the row marked ‘All’ in the group column.
+	**3|** To make publicly viewable, tick the 'Set all privileges' box next to the row marked 'All' in the group column.

 	**4|** Click on |button_contribute_replace| to update the privileges for the record.